Athou/commafeed/CUSTOMCSS.md

 ## CommaFeed Class Names
 The table below shows the CommaFeed specific class names.
-To reference a class name in a CSS rule, use a leading period.For example:
+To reference a class name in a CSS rule, use a leading period.
+For example:

 ```
 .cf-header {background-color: lightblue;}